Want to see the iBanFirst platform in action? Try the interactive demo

 Mid-sized businesses operating overseas can use the department structure we highlighted above.

-As illustrated, they need to incorporate a currency risk management function responsible for minimizing the exchange rate risks associated with operating in multiple currencies.
+As illustrated, they need to incorporate a currency risk management function responsible for minimising the exchange rate risks associated with operating in multiple currencies.

-While larger businesses could opt for in-house traders, small and medium-sized businesses are better off outsourcing their needs to a specialist, that can help them accurately gauge their fx risk exposure and define an effective currency risk management strategy for their business.
+While larger businesses could opt for in-house traders, small and medium-sized businesses are better off outsourcing their needs to a specialist who can help them accurately gauge their FX risk exposure and define an effective currency risk management strategy for their business.

 5 best practices for structuring your finance department

-Here are five great ways to ensure you squeeze the most out of the organizational structures we've highlighted.
+Here are five great ways to ensure you squeeze the most out of the organisational structures we've highlighted.

 1. Get the basics right